-BFY 2023 receivables for goods or services provided by June 30, and all modifications to existing BFY 2023 receivables for adjustments or additional services provided by June 30, must be established in SWIFT by August 18.
+BFY 2024 receivables for goods or services provided by June 30, and all modifications to existing BFY 2024 receivables for adjustments or additional services provided by June 30, must be established in SWIFT by August 16.

 The year-end Accounts Receivable and Write-Off certifications are forthcoming and will be emailed to agencies with a memo, instructions, and accounts receivable worksheets.
 The accounts receivable worksheets will include close activity and additional accounts receivable reporting for the Annual Comprehensive Financial Report (ACFR).
-Contact Jackie.Tauer@state.mn.us. or Mary.Borresen@state.mn.us with questions regarding Accounts Receivable certifications.
+Contact Emily.Guest@state.mn.us. with questions regarding Accounts Receivable certifications.